SciML/Surrogates.jl/docs/src/moe.md

 MOE_at0 = MOE_1D_RAD_RAD(0.0)
 ```

-As we can see the accuracy is significantly better.
+As we can see, the accuracy is significantly better.

 ### Under the Hood - How SurrogatesMOE Works